 Released in 1985, this was the first single by The Smiths to be accompanied by a promotional video, something the band had previously resisted.
-It reached No.23 in the UK singles chart and was the first of two tracks to be released as singles - the second single was Big Mouth Strikes Again which peaked at #26 in the UK - from the third studio album The Queen is Dead.
+Entering the UK singles chart at #26 on 29th September 1985, the single reached No.23 on 6th October for oner week, and was the first of two tracks to be released as singles from the third studio album The Queen is Dead - the second single was Big Mouth Strikes Again which peaked at #26 in the UK.

 The single version of the track differs from the album version and uses less of the synth strings, and this is down to the extra production work of Morrissey.
 The album version was produced by Johnny Marr.